 So it can be easy to feel lost at sea.
 A group of scientistsat the University of California at Berkeley, for instance, claimed that a previously unknown, petroleum-munching microbe accounted for the surprise disappearance of a 22-mile-long oil plume after the Deepwater Horizon disaster in the Gulf of Mexico last year.
 But others argued that the plume hadn’t disappeared at all, or that we simply didn’t know enough to know if it had.
 “The true unknown is the interdependencies, the absolutely complex linkages,” says Larry Mayer, the chairman of a National Academy of Sciences committee studying the gulf’s ecosystems after the spill.
 “When you start asking questions about the impact of midwater oil on deepwater biota, or how that cascades into the atmosphere, or how that affects clams and mussels—things like that, nobody really knows.”

-“The scale of the oceans is the problem,” says Giora Proskurowski, an oceanographer at the University of Washington.
+“The scale of the oceans is the problemThe true unknown is the interdependencies, the complex linkages.,” says Giora Proskurowski, an oceanographer at the University of Washington.
 Saltwater covers 71 percent of the planet, 139 million square miles.
 “But it’s not just surface area; it’s also depth.
 And it’s that they’re dynamic in time.”
 Research vessels motor for five or 10 days at $25,000 a day just to reach the middle of an ocean.
 In deep water, generating a full salinity and temperature profile can mean parking in the same spot for more than four hours, unspooling and then retracting 10,000 feet of wire.

 Shipboard sampling is necessarily piecemeal—single points in space, single points in time.
 Now, though, scientists are pushing for a radically more comprehensive approach: continuous data collection.
 Proskurowski, Mayer and hundreds of others are working on the National Science Foundation’s $760-million Ocean Observatories Initiative (OOI), which will wire the Pacific and Atlantic with a network of data and power cables.
 The network will send 200 kilowatts out to sea to power remotely operated vehicles and 49 types of sensors and then stream data back through fiber-optic lines.
 China, Korea and several European countries are pursuing similar “cabled observatories,” the possible beginnings of a network of networks.